Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: Discussion

-The model additionally provides a general formulation in terms of the number of queued messages for the message arrival rate $r_1(y_1)$ and the departure rate without entanglement assistance $r_3(y_1)$.
-The former allows modelling regulated arrivals, while the latter allows modelling different classical service models.
-As entanglements start decaying immediately after generation due to quantum noise~\cite{schlosshauer_decoherence}, we model the entanglement generation and departures using as $M/M/\infty$ queue.
-We note that the entanglement inter-generation times according to most generation protocols is modelled using a geometric distribution as it requires a constant time to attempt a generation that may fail with some probability $p$~\cite{davies2023tools,elsayed2023fidelity,Dai_Qu_Queuing_delay,Riedel_Nitrogen_vacancy}.
+The message arrival rate $r_1(y_1)$ allows modelling regulated arrivals, while departure rate without entanglement assistance $r_3(y_1)$ allows modelling different classical service models.
+The entanglement inter-generation times according to most generation protocols is modelled using a geometric distribution as it requires a constant time to attempt a generation that may fail with some probability $p$~\cite{davies2023tools,elsayed2023fidelity,Dai_Qu_Queuing_delay,Riedel_Nitrogen_vacancy}.
 Hence, our model is a continuous time approximation~\cite{ghaderibaneh2023generation,Towsley_stochastic_qu_switch}, especially, since the timescale of generation attempts is very small compared to the system timescale~\cite{pompili2021realization}.
-We point out that although the fidelity decay function is deterministic, modelling the time until discarding an entanglement using an exponential distribution is a common approximation in the literature~\cite{Twosley_ideal_Qu_switch}.
+Although the fidelity decay function is deterministic, modelling the time until discarding an entanglement using an exponential distribution is a common approximation in the literature~\cite{Twosley_ideal_Qu_switch}.
 This relies on the interpretation that the randomness of the lifetime of entanglements originates from the randomness of the initial fidelity upon entanglement generation.